ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Day 12: Backend Fundamentals — The Engine Behind Every Great App ⚙️ - <a href="https://medium.com/@javaScriptwithvinay/day-12-backend-fundamentals-the-engine-behind-every-great-app-%EF%B8%8F-e6089af0bf0b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Nest.js Heuristic Playbook: Patterns, Pitfalls, and Principles - <a href="https://medium.com/@jaworski/the-nest-js-heuristic-playbook-patterns-pitfalls-and-principles-1e718bdd86be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Maciej Jaworski`**

-<blockquote>Because what happens behind the scenes defines the magic users experience in front.
+<blockquote>Just a few steps to get your backend under control.
 Continue reading on Medium »</blockquote>

 <h3>2.
-From npm to Bun: What I Learned After 30 Days of Switching - <a href="https://medium.com/@james.miller941/from-npm-to-bun-what-i-learned-after-30-days-of-switching-5b0b6fb6db9c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Error That Wasn’t What It Seemed: A Debugging Story About Patience, Versions, and Asking… - <a href="https://compeng.medium.com/the-error-that-wasnt-what-it-seemed-a-debugging-story-about-patience-versions-and-asking-86489778685c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Miller`**
+✍️ **posted by `Mustafa Yücel`**

-<blockquote>Like many developers, I’ve used npm (and later yarn, pnpm) for years — it’s the backbone of almost every JavaScript project.
-But when Bun…
+<blockquote>I ran into an interesting issue today.
+A service integration was failing — every request I sent was getting rejected with an unexpected…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Bringing locally running LLM into your NodeJS project - <a href="https://medium.com/@6akcuk/bringing-locally-running-llm-into-your-nodejs-project-197151163db1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Marriage in Jordan… is not just a contract, but a legal and Sharia responsibility - <a href="https://medium.com/@jovial_zomp_porpoise_770/marriage-in-jordan-is-not-just-a-contract-but-a-legal-and-sharia-responsibility-a294ddf2c969?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Denis Sirashev`**
+✍️ **posted by `Best Family Law Firm in Amman Jordan | Ahmed`**

-<blockquote>Run any LLM model locally to test your best ideas
+<blockquote>Marriage in Jordan… is not just a contract, but a legal and Sharia responsibility
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Minimalist Way to Test APIs Without Leaving Your Editor - <a href="https://javascript.plainenglish.io/the-minimalist-way-to-test-apis-without-leaving-your-editor-88836ee491f3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+End-to-End Testing in NestJS — The Real Way (with Vitest + PostgreSQL) - <a href="https://medium.com/@aymankaddioui/end-to-end-testing-in-nestjs-the-real-way-with-vitest-postgresql-99afd4c25f65?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Umair`**
+✍️ **posted by `mohamed aymen el kadioui el idrissi`**

-<blockquote>At some point, every developer starts living inside their own API testing ritual.
-You open Postman, tweak a header, hit Send, squint at…
+<blockquote>“If your tests don’t touch the database, they’re not really E2E.”
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-The 3 Letters That Make Google’s Algorithm Work For You (Hint: It’s Not Just SEO) - <a href="https://javascript.plainenglish.io/the-3-letters-that-make-googles-algorithm-work-for-you-hint-it-s-not-just-seo-4df875839a8d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js v24.x Released: What’s New for Developers In 2025 - <a href="https://medium.com/@backendbyeli/node-js-v24-x-released-whats-new-for-developers-in-2025-28d41ea139b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KHUSHI RATHORE`**
+✍️ **posted by `Eli - BackEnd Engineer`**

-<blockquote>the powerful trio of SEO, GEO, and AEO.
+<blockquote>Some way-to-important performance improvements (and breaking changes!), and few other things for your backend stack.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Cómo conectar una API REST Node.js con MySQL paso a paso - <a href="https://medium.com/@vickygiovi/c%C3%B3mo-conectar-una-api-rest-node-js-con-mysql-paso-a-paso-d33431a457e3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MERN Stack Roadmap for Beginners: Step-by-Step Guide - <a href="https://medium.com/@info_80576/mern-stack-roadmap-for-beginners-step-by-step-guide-8e837776b741?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vickygiovi`**
+✍️ **posted by `JustAcademy Software Training Institute`**

-<blockquote>Para desarrollar cualquier tipo de aplicación, primero debemos comenzar con el back-end.
-Empezamos con la base, o la base de datos.
+<blockquote>Learn Full-Stack Development with JavaScript — from frontend to backend and everything in between.
 Continue reading on Medium »</blockquote>

 <h3>7.
-ReactJS 19: What’s New?
-The Latest Features Powering Modern Web Development - <a href="https://initfusion-it-company.medium.com/reactjs-19-whats-new-the-latest-features-powering-modern-web-development-bef2a1649245?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing React Native Optimizer — Effortlessly Analyze & Clean Your Codebase - <a href="https://ijunaidsaleem.medium.com/introducing-react-native-optimizer-effortlessly-analyze-clean-your-codebase-35fc6830ff47?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Initfusion Pvt.
-Ltd`**
+✍️ **posted by `junaid saleem`**

-<blockquote>ReactJS continues to evolve as the most powerful JavaScript library for building fast and interactive user interfaces.
-The latest update…
+<blockquote>A new open-source CLI tool to detect unused code, deprecated dependencies, and optimize React Native projects — in seconds.
 Continue reading on Medium »</blockquote>

-<h3>8.
-I Fired My Entire Node.js Stack — Rust Rebuilt It in 3 Weeks (The Ugly Truth) - <a href="https://medium.com/@chopra.kanta.73/i-fired-my-entire-node-js-stack-rust-rebuilt-it-in-3-weeks-the-ugly-truth-13f7e6419f40?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Speed Engineer`**

-<blockquote>Our API was drowning under 50ms P99 latencies.
-I rewrote everything in Rust expecting miracles.
-Got 8ms response times and three months of…
-Continue reading on Medium »</blockquote>

-<h3>9. package.json vs package-lock.json — What’s the Difference? - <a href="https://medium.com/@kalp.note/package-json-vs-package-lock-json-whats-the-difference-0b02496de32a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kalp's Note`**

-<blockquote>If you are learning Node.js or working with JavaScript projects, you might have seen two files inside your project folder: package.json…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How I Boosted My Next.js Lighthouse Score from 60 to 95: Real-World Performance Tweaks - <a href="https://meetpan1048.medium.com/how-i-boosted-my-next-js-lighthouse-score-from-60-to-95-real-world-performance-tweaks-4da0f3b02050?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Confession: Even after ten years of working as a developer, I still have to look up how to center… - <a href="https://medium.com/@kanhaaggarwal/a-confession-even-after-ten-years-of-working-as-a-developer-i-still-have-to-look-up-how-to-center-5b144990bbc5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Chronicles`**

-<blockquote>Ever landed in the 60s on your Google Lighthouse performance audit and felt the shame of “why is this slow?” — yep, been there.
-I was…
+<blockquote>It is a manifestation of a successful professional and not a symptom of the imposter syndrome.
+This is the reason.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Benefits of Custom Web Development for Business Websites - <a href="https://websitelegends.medium.com/benefits-of-custom-web-development-for-business-websites-33a8687823c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I rebuilt Pagination, Performance, and Resilience in a real-world Data App - <a href="https://medium.com/@freddy.dordoni/how-i-rebuilt-pagination-performance-and-resilience-in-a-real-world-data-app-7e6150729b94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Website Legends`**
+✍️ **posted by `Freddy Dordoni`**

-<blockquote>Key benefits of opting for custom web development for your business website.
+<blockquote>In just a matter of few weeks, our Web app had to go from Zero to Something, fast.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Learn to Capitalize the First Letter of Each Word with Go - <a href="https://medium.com/@rubenosmaralvarado/learn-to-capitalize-the-first-letter-of-each-word-with-go-d81f7eb5fad1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Escape Velocity: Break Free from Framework Gravity - <a href="https://medium.com/@denodell/escape-velocity-break-free-from-framework-gravity-f484d8b555b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ruben O. Alvarado`**
+✍️ **posted by `Den Odell`**

-<blockquote>Hey, there!
-Golang enthusiastics.
-I hope you are putting effort in the Golang journey.
-This week we are improving the learning by using…
+<blockquote>After a decade of React dominance, it’s time to remember that frameworks run inside the web, not the other way around.
 Continue reading on Medium »</blockquote>

 <h3>4.
+Designing Fair Token Bucket Policies for Real-Time Apps - <a href="https://levelup.gitconnected.com/designing-fair-token-bucket-policies-for-real-time-apps-289b00eb4435?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Konstantin Tarkus`**

+<blockquote>Sizing burst capacity and refill rates for chat, gaming, and streaming without starving legitimate users or enabling abuse.
+Continue reading on Level Up Coding »</blockquote>

+<h3>5.
+AI Agents: Tools for Ethical Growth and Engagement - <a href="https://medium.com/@abenjamin1313/ai-agents-tools-for-ethical-growth-and-engagement-2d9c8f9edc43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Adam M. Victor | Author | A.I.
+Ethics`**

+<blockquote>AI Agents — Email RatioGPT, GBP-AI GPT, and Golden RatioGPT — each uniquely designed to address specific challenges in communication…
+Continue reading on Medium »</blockquote>

-OpenAI’s Game-Changing $38 Billion AWS Cloud Deal: What It Means for the AI Industry - <a href="https://medium.com/@melojack45/openais-game-changing-38-billion-aws-cloud-deal-what-it-means-for-the-ai-industry-5c3c298d07d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Content Hashing for Static Assets Managed by Spring Boot - <a href="https://medium.com/@AlexanderObregon/content-hashing-for-static-assets-managed-by-spring-boot-7545cb7f0426?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alexander Obregon`**

+<blockquote>Web applications rely heavily on static assets such as JavaScript files, CSS stylesheets, images, and fonts.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Rails 8: Real-Time Task Manager Architecture with Solid Queue + Turbo Streams - <a href="https://medium.com/@samidghim/rails-8-real-time-task-manager-architecture-with-solid-queue-turbo-streams-13a1c39f665c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Dghim Sami`**

-<blockquote>OpenAI has entered into a transformative partnership with Amazon Web Services, committing $38 billion to cloud infrastructure that powers…
+<blockquote>Rails 8 is the first Rails release in 20 years where the default stack is production viable for full realtime without external infra…
 Continue reading on Medium »</blockquote>

 <br/>